The Shocker (album)

 The Shocker is the debut album of American rapper Silkk the Shocker, who was then known as Silkk.
 It was released on August 20, 1996, by No Limit Records and Priority Records.
-It features production by Beats by the Pound and guest appearances from C-Murder and Mia X among others.
-The Shocker was only a mild success compared to some his future albums and made it to number 49 on the US Billboard 200 and No. 6 on the Top R&B/Hip-Hop Albums.
-As with most of No Limit's albums, this featured a lot of guest appearances from members of the record label including his brothers, Master P and C-Murder and group TRU.
+It features production by Beats by the Pound and guest appearances from C-Murder and Mia X, among others.
+The Shocker was only a mild success compared to some of his future albums and made it to number 49 on the US Billboard 200 and No. 6 on the Top R&B/Hip-Hop Albums.
+As with most of No Limit's albums, this featured a lot of guest appearances from members of the record label, including his brothers, Master P and C-Murder, and group TRU.